From page to stage...

 OUR DISCUSSION HOST

-OUR PANEL FOR NOVEMBER 2020
+OUR PLANNED PANEL FOR SPRING 2021

 Always incisive feedback for writers from top-of-their-game professionals